johannesugb/johannesugb.github.io/_posts/2021-01-17-vulkan-synchronization-validation-key-items.md

 ### More Details
 There are different types of hazards (where _W_ means writing to the same region of memory, and _R_ means reading from the same region of memory):
-- **`W -> R`** a.k.a.
+- "**`W -> R`**" a.k.a.
 "RAW" a.k.a. "read after write": Problem = R proceeds without waiting for the results of W, potentially reading old data.
-- **`R -> W`** a.k.a.
+- "**`R -> W`**" a.k.a.
 "WAR" a.k.a. "write after read": Problem = During R, W overwrites data.
 (Only for this type of hazard, execution dependencies only are sufficient.
 All other types of hazards require memory dependencies in addition.)
-- **`W -> W`** a.k.a.
+- "**`W -> W`**" a.k.a.
 "WAW" a.k.a. "write after write": TODO: examples?
-- **`W || W`** a.k.a.
+- "**`W || W`**" a.k.a.
 "WRW" a.k.a. "write racing write": Problem = W and another W write in parallel.
 It is unclear which one "wins".
-- **`R || R`** a.k.a.
+- "**`R || R`**" a.k.a.
 "RRW" a.k.a. "read racing write": Problem = R and W operate in parallel.
 It is unclear if R reads the data before or after the W.

 LunarG's [Guide to Vulkan Synchronization Validation](https://www.lunarg.com/wp-content/uploads/2021/01/Final_Guide-to-Vulkan-Synchronization-Validation_Jan_21.pdf) further describes how Synchronization Validation internally recognizes hazards by keeping track of the "most recent access" which is relevant for a certain access to a given memory or image subresource range.
 They describe it in detail and with several examples in the section **Most Recent Access**.